 - Frequent examiner of doctoral and master's theses for universities in Australia and New Zealand

 - Honorary Research Fellow Victoria University of Wellington (2001-ongoing)

-My PhD thesis was entitled Commodification of Caring.
-I have taught in the areas of research methods, health policy and politics, knowledge of nursing and midwifery, ethics of care and health care systems.
+Jill's PhD thesis was entitled Commodification of Caring.
+She has taught in the areas of research methods, health policy and politics, knowledge of nursing and midwifery, ethics of care and health care systems.